Source code for vivarium.framework.state_machine

 [docs] class TransientState(State, Transient): pass

 [docs] class TransitionSet(Component): """A container for state machine transitions.
-Parameters ---------- state_id The unique name of the state that instantiated this TransitionSet.
-Typically a string but any object implementing __str__ will do. iterable Any iterable whose elements are `Transition` objects. allow_null_transition Specified whether it is possible not to transition on a given time-step """ ############## # Properties # ############## @property def name(self) -> str: return f"transition_set.{self.state_id}" ##################### # Lifecycle methods # ##################### def __init__( self, state_id: str, *transitions: Transition, allow_self_transition: bool = False ): super().__init__() self.state_id = state_id self.allow_null_transition = allow_self_transition self.transitions = [] self._sub_components = self.transitions self.extend(transitions)
+Attributes ---------- state_id The unique name of the state that instantiated this TransitionSet.
+Typically a string but any object implementing __str__ will do. allow_null_transition Specified whether it is possible not to transition on a given time-step transitions A list of transitions that can be taken from this state. random The randomness stream. """ ############## # Properties # ############## @property def name(self) -> str: return f"transition_set.{self.state_id}" ##################### # Lifecycle methods # ##################### def __init__( self, state_id: str, *transitions: Transition, allow_self_transition: bool = True ): super().__init__() self.state_id = state_id self.allow_self_transition = allow_self_transition self.transitions: list[Transition] = [] self._sub_components = self.transitions self.extend(transitions)

-[docs] def setup(self, builder: "Builder") -> None: """Performs this component's simulation setup and return sub-components.
+[docs] def setup(self, builder: Builder) -> None: """Performs this component's simulation setup and return sub-components.
 Parameters ---------- builder Interface to several simulation tools including access to common random number generation, in particular. """ self.random = builder.randomness.get_stream(self.name)

 ################## # Public methods # ##################

-[docs] def choose_new_state(self, index: pd.Index) -> Tuple[List, pd.Series]: """Chooses a new state for each simulant in the index.
+[docs] def choose_new_state( self, index: pd.Index[int] ) -> tuple[list[State | str], pd.Series[Any]]: """Chooses a new state for each simulant in the index.
 Parameters ---------- index An iterable of integer labels for the simulants.
-Returns ------- List The possible end states of this set of transitions. pandas.Series A series containing the name of the next state for each simulant in the index. """ outputs, probabilities = zip( *[ (transition.output_state, np.array(transition.probability(index))) for transition in self.transitions ] ) probabilities = np.transpose(probabilities) outputs, probabilities = self._normalize_probabilities(outputs, probabilities) return outputs, self.random.choice(index, outputs, probabilities)
+Returns ------- A tuple of the possible end states of this set of transitions and a series containing the name of the next state for each simulant in the index. """ outputs, probabilities = zip( *[ (transition.output_state, np.array(transition.probability(index))) for transition in self.transitions ] ) probabilities = np.transpose(probabilities) outputs, probabilities = self._normalize_probabilities(outputs, probabilities) return outputs, self.random.choice(index, outputs, probabilities)

 [docs] def append(self, transition: Transition) -> None: if not isinstance(transition, Transition): raise TypeError( "TransitionSet must contain only Transition objects. " f"Check constructor arguments: {self}" ) self.transitions.append(transition)